 10. Mount Cook Village

 Finally, you’ve arrived!
-Mount Cook Village is your final destination on this epic road trip.
-Here, you’ll find a few hotels and restaurants.
-It’s where you can begin to explore all of the best things to do in Mount Cook National Park!
+Mount Cook Village is your final destination on this epic road trip, and a whole new round of fun is waiting for you.
+Here, you’ll find a few hotels and restaurants, as well as all of the best things to do in Mount Cook National Park!

-Mount Cook National Park is named after Mount Cook, the highest mountain in New Zealand, standing tall at a whopping 3,724 meters (12,218 feet)!
-It is of course a must-see on any New Zealand itinerary.
-There is lots to do in Mount Cook, from undertaking one of the famous walks in the area to indulging in a stunning helicopter ride over glaciers.
+Mount Cook is the highest mountain in New Zealand, standing tall at a whopping 3,724 meters (12,218 feet).
+It is, of course, a must-see on any New Zealand itinerary, and probably the main reason you decided to do this road trip in the first place!
+There is lots to do in Mount Cook, from undertaking one of the famous walks in the area to indulging in stunning scenic flights.

 Where to Stay in Mount Cook